eubrunomiguel/D2-Game-Server-Emulator-7.4/README.md

 # Running
 All the following requirements are automated by our scripts:
 - compiling
-- editing ip addresses and database information from the `config.lua` file
+- editing ip addresses and database information in the `config.lua` file
-- booting, installing and important the database
+- booting, installing and importing the database
 ## Configuration
 You must add the ip address of your machine on:
 ```